Abdulrahman-Sabah/COS214_Final_Project/README.md

 Run the Demo Main
 make run-demo
+(This runs the Demo executable)

+Run the PLant Nursery System
+make run-server
-(This runs the Demo executable — GUI still needs to be added later)
+(This runs the server executable and launches the web GUI at http://localhost:8081)